pixelgrade/fonto/readme.txt

 It is built to work with pretty much any configuration font vendors offer (like Typekit, Fonts.com, MyFonts.com, Google Fonts), either by allowing them to serve the fonts via an embed code or by self-hosting the font files.

-Plus, we've integrated Fonto with our [Customify](https://wordpress.org/plugins/customify/) plugin to make it even smoother to control your site's general typography.
+Plus, we've integrated Fonto with our [Customify](https://wordpress.org/plugins/customify/) and [Style Manager](https://wordpress.org/plugins/style-manager/) plugins to make it even smoother to control your site's general typography.

 == Installation ==